katyhogankdc/Early_Warning_System/README.md

 ###Implementation Notes
 * There are several records for which it was not possible to assign a TermKey, so a value of -1 was assigned.
 * Behavior related measures only contain records from DeansList, and only include the 15-16 school year and beyond
+* Only Final/Stored grades are included in the grades data

 ###Questions or Concerns
 Contact <datasupport@kippdc.org>